Matter: Window covering

 This sample demonstrates the usage of the Matter application layer to build a window covering device.
 This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread network.
 Additionally, this device works as a Thread Synchronized Sleepy End Device (SSED).

 Use this sample as a reference for developing your own application.
-See the Creating Matter device page for an overview of the process you need to follow.
+See the Adding clusters to Matter application page for an overview of the process you need to follow.

 The sample supports the following development kits: